 Turnitin is fully integrated into Inspera and full similarity reports will be available on each submission.
-These reports will not be available to assessors marking submissions, but are available for consideration by the Exam Boards.
+These reports will be available to assessors marking submissions, and are also available for consideration by the Exam Boards.
 The Exam Boards will refer to them in cases where assessors have flagged submissions as suspicious.